 It is not hard to find a cab in Paris.
 In fact, there are about 17,000 taxis and cars for hire in Paris right now.
-The Taxi Parisien sign on top of the car will help you recognize official taxis.
+The Taxi Parisien sign on top of the car can be used to help you recognize official taxis.

 Buses are not as reliable as the subway but their service is still good.

 Paris buses operate on 59 routes throughout metropolitan Paris and its suburbs.
 You can use the same tickets and passes valid on the subway.
-Buses are slower — yet many tourists prefer to enjoy the city view by the window rather than traveling underground.
+Buses may be slower — yet many tourists prefer to enjoy the city view by the window rather than travelling underground.

 You can buy your ticket directly at the train station or stop by any métro station.
 As it’s often the case, there are fewer railway trains than subway trains but they are just as fast.
 Outside of zone 1, your ticket’s fare will depend on your destination.

 It wasn’t until the end of the 20th century that the RAPT Group decided to reintroduce trams in Paris after the previous service had been removed in 1957.
 These lines only run in the city’s outskirts and therefore may not serve the needs of tourists well.

 Nevertheless, for those visitors wanting to jump on a Paris tram, the best line is probably Line 1 which connects Saint-Denis with Noisy-le-Sec in the north of the city as its final destination Basilica of Saint-Denis

 Paris is a highly walkable city, especially if your accommodation is in the city center.
-That’s the case for most travelers, as downtown Paris hosts the vast majority of tourist attractions.
+That’s the case for most travellers, as downtown Paris hosts the vast majority of tourist attractions.

-You will not only get to your favorite gallery or museum easily but you’ll also be able to take in all that the world-famous Parisian architecture and general atmosphere have to offer.
-From stunning palaces to picturesque cafes, from breath-taking river views to farmers’ markets and book stands, every step can turn into your favorite travel photo.
+You will not only get to your favourite gallery or museum easily but you’ll also be able to take in all that the world-famous Parisian architecture and general atmosphere have to offer.
+From stunning palaces to picturesque cafes, from breath-taking river views to farmers’ markets and book stands, every step can turn into your favourite travel photo.